Christiansfeld - part of UNESCO World Heritage

 Good craftsmanship can be seen and tasted

-The Church of the Brethren were known to be skilled and industrious craftsmen.
-You can see it in the buildings they built.
-And you can still visit the town’s stove maker, who makes and restores the unique Christiansfeld heating stoves.
+The Brethren were known for being skilled and diligent craftsmen.
+You see it in the buildings they built.
+And you can still visit the town's oven-setters, who manufacture and restore the completely unique Christiansfelder tiled stoves.

-The bakery craft has also been preserved, and the town’s tasty honey cakes have become world famous.
-You can still find two honey cake bakeries in town, so don’t miss out on getting your teeth into the traditional baked goods.
+The baker's craft has also been preserved.
+And the city's tasty gingerbreads have become world famous.
+You will still find two gingerbread bakeries in the city, so don't cheat yourself to sink your teeth into the traditional baked goods.

-Visit Brødremenighedens Honningkagebakeri (Church of the Brethren’s Honey Cake Bakery), located in the centre of Christiansfeld or Honningkagehuset in the south of Christiansfeld.
-Bon appetit!
+Visit Brødremenighedens Honningkagebakeri, which is located in the center of Christiansfeld, or the Gingerbread house in the southern part of Christiansfeld.
+Bon appetite.

 For over 200 years, Christiansfeld’s skilled bakers have been baking honey cakes that have been sold all over the country, which is why you may know Christiansfeld as the Honey Cake Town